They are psychiatric medications that are available by prescription.

 Extrapyramidal symptoms include:

-- Acute dystonia : protrusion of the tongue, facial grimaces, lockjaw and oculogyric crisis.
+- Acute dystonia: tongue protrusion, facial grimaces, lockjaw, and oculogyric crisis.

 Anticholinergic effects include: